-Please be sure to put each answer in the correct box and make sure that your name and NetID are clearly written at the top of every page.
+Please be sure that your name and NetID are clearly written at the top of every page.
 If you need more space for a particular problem or want to show more work, put that work on its own piece of paper, clearly write your name, NetID, and the problem number (in either Arabic or Roman numerals) at the top center of that page and submit those extra pages in problem-order after all preprinted pages of the test.
 Also, in the box for the problem, write a note that says "see extra page."

 You will be turning your test into Gradescope.
 Carefully scan or photograph the test pages in order (with any additional pages properly labeled and after all the original test pages) and make a PDF of the scans / photographs.
-When you upload the PDF, you will also need to indicate where the answers for each problems are.
-If you used extra sheets, you only need to indicate the original test page for the problem.
+When you upload the PDF, you will also need to indicate where the answer for each problem is.
+Be sure to indicate all pages with answers to a given problem.